Retard Girl: Packaging and artwork

 The single was released by Sympathy for the Record Industry in 1990 on 7" only.
 The first pressing was on white vinyl with inserts, followed by blue and pink versions later on.
 Generic black vinyl versions were also issued later with a golden color scheme on the front cover.
 Several different versions of the front cover were produced in differing color schemes, which features a picture of a young woman hanging upside down from a tree limb.
-The woman in the photograph is Kat Bjelland of Babes In Toyland, a longtime friend and bandmate of Courtney Love, and the photo was taken in guitarist Eric Erlandson's backyard.
+The woman in the photograph is Kat Bjelland of Babes In Toyland, a longtime friend and bandmate of Love, and the photo was taken in guitarist Eric Erlandson's backyard.

 The back cover also features the Latin inscription "velut inter ignis luna minors", a verse from Horace referenced in the song.

 Reception

 Emily Mackay of NME called "Retard Girl" a "perfect intro [to the band's] slow, tarry, Mudhoney-ish early sound.
 Starting off with ominous bass notes before a wall of slick noise hits, it circles round Courtney's tradition obsessions of abject social outcasts and angry disgust."
 Scott Morrow of LA Weekly described the track as "some of the most unrelenting stuff I've heard in a long time."

-In reviewing the single, Jason Ankeny of AllMusic gave the release five out of ten stars, noting: "Though clearly intended as a profound statement on the intolerance and depravity of humankind, "Retard Girl" is little more than a catalog of ugly childhood behaviors and impulses that mistakes shock value for substance.
+Jason Ankeny of AllMusic gave the release five out of ten stars, noting: "Though clearly intended as a profound statement on the intolerance and depravity of humankind, "Retard Girl" is little more than a catalog of ugly childhood behaviors and impulses that mistakes shock value for substance.
 Eric Erlandson's lumpy, lurching guitar possesses none of the raw lyricism evidenced on subsequent Hole records, but Courtney Love's ear-splitting screech does achieve some kind of catharsis."